FernandVos/hello-world/README.md

 # hello-world
 first repository
 here we go!
-Let's do som e sh!t
+Let's do some sh!t